 Studio flat has double bed and a sofa bed,bed linens and towels provided.tv with English and Italian chanells,unlimited wifi .big size bathroom .

 Located in Msida.just few minutes away from LIDL supermarket ,main bus stop and Msida marina .

-The property has a small balcony,washing mashine ,electric cooker,oven,fridge and freezer.electric cattle.
+The property has balcony,washing mashine ,electric cooker,fridge and freezer,microwave,iron ,hair drier.

 My husband Michael is coming to pick you up,he will give you a little ride of the Msida city so you can see the Msida and all surroundings such as supermarket ,small shops ,coffee shops,restaurants,yacht club and so on.

 In the flat there will be a bottle of wine and buiscits as complimentry, Michael will give you map of Malta and advice you on places to visite.
 Will show how to use appliances for easy and comfortable stay and pass word of Wi-FI.
 During your stay if anything happend please let us know and we will solve the problem as soon as possible.

 Whilst wishing you all the very best during your stay in Malta.